PhD, Management Science, Massachusetts Institute of Technology

 BS, Mathematics, Massachusetts Institute of Technology

-Assad championed and secured sponsorship for LeaderCORE, a major initiative to develop leadership skills in MBA students over the course of their two years in the program.
-He also was instrumental in launching the Terese Kelly Investment Group, a real-money investment fund that educates finance students on the practical aspects of global capital markets, while providing them with real-world learning experiences in investment management.
+He led a comprehensive revision of the MBA curriculum, launched a Master of Science program in accounting and significantly enhanced the Master of Science programs in finance and information systems.
+In addition, Assad championed and secured sponsorship for LeaderCORE, a major initiative to develop leadership skills in MBA students over the course of their two years in the program, and was instrumental in launching the student-run Terese Kelly Investment Group.

-In 2011, he led the school successfully through its accreditation review, resulting in five more years of accreditation by AACSB International – The Association to Advance Collegiate Schools of Business.
+In 2011, Assad led the school successfully through its accreditation review, resulting in five more years of accreditation by AACSB International – The Association to Advance Collegiate Schools of Business.

 He has been a member of the editorial boards of several prestigious scholarly journals, including Operations Research, Transportation Science, and Production and Operations Management.

-Assad has worked on a variety of distribution and manufacturing problems as a consultant for major U.S. corporations, including Mid-Atlantic Toyota, Forster Mfg., DuPont, UPS, Federal Express, IBM and the Orkand Corporation.
-As a consultant, he also has analyzed operational issues for the Federal Aviation Administration, the Census Bureau, the U.S. Postal Service, the U.S. Army, the American Red Cross and the U.S. Transportation and Energy departments.
+in his research or consulting activities, Assad has worked on a variety of operations and distribution problems with such major U.S. corporations as DuPont, UPS, Federal Express, IBM, and analyzed operational issues for the Federal Aviation Administration, the Census Bureau, the U.S. Postal Service, the U.S. Army, the American Red Cross and the U.S. Transportation and Energy departments.

-As a result of these activities, Assad founded (and subsequently sold) a company that produced routing and distribution software.
+As a result of these activities, Assad co-founded (and subsequently sold) a company that produced routing and distribution software.

 Arjang A. Assad